 Vertigo :

-Vertigo refers to the sensation of feeling dizzy and off-balance, and the environment around you is spinning even when you are not moving.
-Vertigo is categorized into two types such as central and peripheral.
-Peripheral type of vertigo occurs due to problems with the inner ear and vestibular nerve and is the most common type.
-One can experience a few other symptoms too when they experience vertigo, such as nausea, vomiting, dizziness, balance complaints, hearing loss in one or both ears, tinnitus, headaches, a feeling of fullness in the ears, motion sickness and a condition where eyes move from side to side rapidly and uncontrollably.
-Vertigo is usually caused by stroke, arrhythmia, diabetes, prolonged bed rest, head injuries, shingles in or near the ear, certain medications like antibiotics and cardiovascular drugs, ear surgery, perilymphatic fistula, low blood pressure, ataxia, syphilis, otosclerosis and brain diseases.
+Vertigo refers to the sensation of feeling off-balance, dizzy, and the environment around you feels like spinning, even when the person is not moving.
+Vertigo is categorized into several types, such as central and peripheral vertigo.
+The most common type is the peripheral type of vertigo and occurs mainly due to problems associated with the vestibular nerve and the inner ear.
+Vertigo is also associated with a few other symptoms, such as nausea, vomiting, balance complaints, dizziness, a feeling of fullness in the ears, hearing loss in one or both ears, tinnitus, a condition where the eyes move from side to side rapidly and uncontrollably, headaches and motion sickness.
+The factors causing vertigo include medical conditions such as arrhythmia, stroke, diabetes, shingles in or near the ear, head injuries, prolonged bed rest, certain medications like antibiotics and cardiovascular drugs, perilymphatic fistula, ear surgery, otosclerosis, ataxia, low blood pressure, brain diseases and syphilis.